 Nearsightedness and astigmatism are common with keratoconus, as are glare and light sensitivity.
 Keratoconus patients often require prescription changes each time they visit their eyecare practitioner, especially during progression of the disease.

-Often beginning in teens, keratoconus usually progresses into the 20s or 30s before stabilizing, although in severe cases it can continue to worsen.
-In these cases, the cornea continues to thin and bulge outward, creating even greater blurred vision.
+Often beginning in teens, keratoconus usually progresses into the 20s or 30s before stabilizing on its own.
+In severe cases, the cornea continues to thin and bulge outward, creating even greater blurred vision.
 Scarring of the cornea can spontaneously develop.

 More than 1 in 1,800 people have keratoconus, according to researchers.
 In ten percent of cases, patients report a family member who has keratoconus, but keratoconus has no race or gender correlation.
 Many keratoconus patients also suffer from hayfever, eczema and asthma.